tutomiko/xboot/README.md

 - algorithms.
 - utilities.
 - custom C-style struct representations using Java classes <=> JSON objects (JSOX)
 - and some other things.
-It's ~1.5M chars of code, there's a lot of things going on at once.
+It's ~1.5M chars of code and just under 500 source files, so there's a lot of things going on at once.

+Some of the implementations are sometimes complex for the sake of being complex (e.g. HTMLParser) because it is FUN to reason about complexity.